simplesurance/goordinator/README.md

 Goordinator listens for GitHub webhook events, runs their JSON payloads through a a JQ filter query and triggers actions if the filter matches.

-As actions currently only posting HTTP-Requestes are supported.
+The only supported action is currently posting HTTP-Requests.
 All actions are executed in parallel and retried if they fail until a retry timeout expired (default: 2h).